The 20 Best Lymphomatoid Papulosis Doctors Near Me in Durham, NC

 Offers Telehealth

 I was drawn to the field of oncology because cancer is a terrifying diagnosis for most people.
 It is one of those health issues that make people very nervous.
 I find great satisfaction working with cancer patients to help allay their fears and provide the best care possible.
 For me, it is rewarding to work with individuals who express so much courage in overcoming a difficult diagnosis.
 It is very rare that a patient comes alone to an appointment.
 Usually they have a spouse, son or daughter, a brother or sister, or a mother or father accompanying them.
 I spend a lot of time answering family member’s questions, who often provide a significant amount of care and support for their loved one.
 My job is to help educate both the patient and the family and to formulate a plan by which we can provide comprehensive care for all of the patient’s needs.
 Dr. Kelsey is rated as an Advanced provider by MediFind in the treatment of Lymphomatoid Papulosis.
-His top areas of expertise are Lung Cancer, Pleuropulmonary Blastoma, Small Cell Lung Cancer (SCLC), and Non-Small Cell Lung Cancer (NSCLC).
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Lung Cancer, Pleuropulmonary Blastoma, Small Cell Lung Cancer (SCLC), and Non-Small Cell Lung Cancer (NSCLC).
+Dr. Kelsey is board certified in American Board Of Radiology, Radiation Oncology.

 Experienced in Lymphomatoid Papulosis